The beginner's guide to e-commerce KPIs

 How it's calculated: Divide the number of sales by the number of users who visit your store.

-Why it’s useful: Conversion rate shows how well you turn visits into purchases.
+Why it matters: Conversion rate shows how well you turn visits into purchases.
 A high rate points to a smooth experience, appealing products, and a simple checkout.
-A low rate signals usability issues to fix.
+A low rate signals usability issues to fix, and gives you a clear place to start.

 Number of website visits